cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 ## Ski Design

-All modern skis are built upon the same set of parameters.
+All modern skis are built using the same set of parameters.
-Changes to these parameters affect the feel and performance of the skis.
+Changes to these parameters affect the performance and feel of the skis.
 These parameters include:

 ### Ski Length
   The length of the skis from tip to tail.

+  A good rule of thumb is to ride skis that line up close to your eye-level when holding the skis vertically.
   This parameter can vary on the rider's height and skill level.
-  A good rule of thumb is to ride skis that line up close to your eye-level when holding the skis vertically.

   A ski's *effective edge* is a subset of the ski's total length.
   The effective edge is the area that touches the ground during a turn.
-  Think of the concave area of the ski's sidecut.
+  Think of it as the concave area of the ski's sidecut.
+  The sidecut is the "hourglass" shape a ski makes when viewing the ski from the top.

   Things to note when choosing a ski length:
   - Longer skis tend to *ride* faster than shorter skis.